opdavies/sculpin-skeleton/README.md

 These are:

-- `composer run generate` and `composer run dev` - These generate the site in the development mode.
+- `composer generate` and `composer dev` - These generate the site in the development mode.
-- `composer run watch` - Generates and serves the site in development mode, watching for any changes.
+- `composer watch` - Generates and serves the site in development mode, watching for any changes.
-- `composer run prod` - Generates the site in production mode.
+- `composer prod` - Generates the site in production mode.

 You can still pass additional options by separating the command and options with `--`.
-For example, running `composer run watch -- --port=8002` would run the default watch command but also update the server port:
+For example, running `composer watch -- --port=8002` would run the default watch command but also update the server port:

 ```
-composer run watch -- --port=8002
+composer watch -- --port=8002
-> composer run generate -- --server --watch '--port=8002'
+> composer generate -- --server --watch '--port=8002'
 > sculpin generate --clean --no-interaction '--server' '--watch' '--port=8002'
 Deleting /Users/opdavies/Code/Personal/sculpin-skeleton/output_dev
 Detected new or updated files